farishaddad/Knowledge-Mining-using-Cognitive-Search/02-Solution-Architecture.md

 4. We will use Azure Search query capabilities to analyze the results.

-## Demo
+## Demo - Cognitive Search Pipeline

-[Here](https://text-analytics-demo-dev.azurewebsites.net/) is an interesting demo of the Cognitive Search Pipeline, similar to what will be implented.
+The [AI Sandbox](https://text-analytics-demo-dev.azurewebsites.net/) is an interesting demo of the Cognitive Search Pipeline, similar to what will be implented.
 It is useful to understand how a cognitive skill output is input for another one, in the same pipeline.
 This demo is public and you can use with clients and partners.